 Ah, the book that brought us together!
 How can we not have it included in our first list of book recommendations?

 Here at MBJ, we love hate-to-love romances, and this is one of my favourites.
-Alice Clayton is so real about sex and the struggles of getting back the elusive O. This is a great romantic comedy as well with loveable, real, and hilarious characters.
+Alice Clayton is so real about sex and the struggles of getting back the elusive O. This is a great romantic comedy with loveable, real, and hilarious characters.
 So you should definitely give it a read.

 Déjà Dead by Kathy Reichs

 This is a great Canadian mystery thriller.
 And if you are familiar with the TV series Bones, you should give this book a read.
 It’s actually the book series that Bones is based on, though I have to warn you, it is a loose adaptation.
 The science of forensic anthropology is really explored in this series, and I love that the main character, a doctor is a woman.

 We had so much fun with our list of recommendations that we’ve decided to keep it going.
 Every quarter MBJ will recommend books for you to read.